VladKovach/restourantToLearn/README.md

 # This is project for studing.
-I have implemented diferent functionalty